As U.S. coronavirus surges, Trump officials press back-to-school plan

 a hybrid.

-cases of COVID-19 but just 16 days to increase from 3 million to
+COVID-19 but just 16 days to increase from 3 million to 4

 The acceleration has complicated efforts to ease lockdowns,